 - Those enrolled in the Breast and Cervical Cancer Treatment Program

-It’s important to note that for Medicaid patients, services cannot be withheld if you can’t afford your copayment.
+It’s important to note that for Medicaid patients, providers cannot withhold services if you can’t afford your copayment, but you will likely still be held liable for any unpaid copayments.

 Spend-Down Medicaid Services

-The biggest downfall for those with insurance looking to take advantage of self-pay options is that if you choose to withhold insurance information to secure a cash rate, the payment won’t apply to your spend-down or annual out-of-pocket spending limit.
+The main thing to keep in mind when you’re looking to take advantage of self-pay options is that if you choose to withhold insurance information to secure a cash rate, the payment won’t apply to your policy’s spend-down or annual out-of-pocket spending limit.